The Church of Jesus Christ of Latter-day Saints in Russia: Government Restrictions, 2016 to present

 Beginning in July 2016, anti-terror laws passed in Russia prohibit most religious proselytizing.
 The LDS Church announced that it would adhere to the new restrictions outlined in this Yarovaya law, including referring to missionaries as "volunteers".
 According to a report by the United States Commission on International Religious Freedom, the law prohibits "preaching, praying, disseminating religious materials, and even answering questions about religion outside of officially designated sites."
 A 2018 Radio Free Europe story detailed the challenges these volunteers face in Russia, including not being able to directly tell people about the church in public places and combating abundant anti-Mormon media.
 According to The Moscow Times, Roskomnadzor, the part of the Russian government overseeing media censorship, has blocked the church's website.
 In March 2019, a pair of Latter-day Saint volunteers serving in Novorossiysk were arrested and deported by Russian police for visa violation when they were found teaching English.
 There are continuing cultural obstacles, particularly due to the overlap that occurs between church culture and American culture.
 Family History Centers in Russia were closed.
 The church has built its own chapels in Russia, but tends to purchase and remodel existing buildings in order to draw less negative attention.
 Despite restrictions, the LDS Church continues to push to create and build relationships with local authorities, serve the community, and strive to abide by the guidelines set by governmental authorities.

 Beginning in 2016, missionaries were referred to as volunteers with restricted duties because of government restrictions.
 Church meetings and services were left under the direction of local members.
 In 2020, in-person meetings were suspended which resumed starting in September 2021.
 In 2021, the church in Russia provided various humanitarian services and supplies to organizations in Russia.
 The LDS Church also participated in various interfaith meetings.
 By mid-February 2022, all remaining foreign volunteers from missions in Russia were relocated to other missions outside of Russia, due to unrest surrounding Russia's invasion of Ukraine.

 Statistics and other information

-As of January 1, 2009, the church reported 19,946 members, 8 missions, 15 districts, and 129 branches in Russia.
-Members made up 0.14 percent of Russia's population.
 In 2017, the First Presidency dissolved the Russia Vladivostok Mission into the Novosibirsk Mission, lowering the number of missions in Russia to five.
 A 2017 Deseret News report claimed 23,180 members and 103 congregations.
-Currently, no membership statistics are available for the country.
+By 2024, due to increased governmental restrictions, membership declined to 18,132 in 56 congregations with all Family History Centers closed.

-Stakes
+Stakes and Districts

-As of February 2023, Russia has three stakes:
+As of May 2025, Russia has two stakes and Four districts: